cburgmer/json-path-comparison/comparison/README.md

 - ✗, the result is different to multiple others
 - ?, the results disagree, but there are not enough samples to be conclusive on which one is probably correct
 - e, the tool failed executing the query and probably does not support this type of query
-- ¹, those tools actually return a scalar as a list of one element.
+- ¹, those tools actually return a scalar as an array of one element.
 This difference is not included for the sake of this comparison.